Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 The first and most critical step is identifying whether your product qualifies as a non-sterile and non-measuring Class A medical device.
 This involves:

-- Evaluating the device's intended use and risk level.
+• Evaluating the Class A NSNM device's intended use and risk level.

-- Ensuring that the device does not have sterile or measuring components.
+• Ensuring the Non-Sterile, Non-Measuring device does not have sterile or measuring components.

 ComplifyXpert offers expert guidance to classify your device to avoid application errors correctly if you're unsure.